Rudraveena (TV series)

-Rudraveena or Rudraveenai is a Tamil mystery-suspense television series directed by Rakesh Sinha.
+Rudraveena or Rudraveenai is a Tamil mystery-suspense television series directed by Naga.
 It is an adaptation of Indra Soundar Rajan's book of the same name.
 From 21 April 2002 to 22 February 2004, the series broadcast 106 episodes on Sun TV on Wednesdays at 8:30 p.m. local time.
 Rudraveena replaced another mystery-suspense series in its time slot called Thandhira Bhoomi.
 This series was remade in Malayalam bearing the same name, but with significant changes to the story.
 However, the past segment with Baba was dubbed from the Tamil version.

 Plot

 Rudra Veenai is a nail biting tele series, based on Indra Sounder Rajan's novel of the same name.
 Rudhra Veenai is about a Veena, which have something like a magical power.
 Hearing different types of tunes have many positive effects on the listener.
 In the year of 1701 AD, an old man from the Northern Regions of India, called Baba, goes on a trail by legs to the a small village, Thodipuram in the Southern State of Tamil Nadu.
 He carries the Rudhra Veena on his shoulders and is on the quest to return to Lord Shiva, on Navaratri, in the village of Thodipuram.

 Simultaneously, the current happening in Thodipuram is also shown.
 300 years later in 2002, the Thodipuram village have a separate pride.
 Veena sound could be heard now and then throughout the village.
 The main characters are people in the village.
 The Village President, Kalyana Sundaram, who holds a grudge against a woman named Dasi Sundrambal, who is a saint woman giving advices to the villagers.
 A 'Shakti Upsagar' Narashima Barathi.
 The Chief Priest of the Thodieswaran Temple, Pattar.
 The mute eldest Daughter of Pattar, Mythili and her elder brother Shankaran, who is the best friend of Kalayana Sundaram's son, Swaminathan.
 Banu, who is Sundarambal's only daughter who is in love with Shankaran without her knowing that Swaminathan is in love with her and finally, her Half-brother Ashokan.